Consensys/doc.gnark/docs/Tutorials/eddsa.md

     }
     ```

-    !!!note
+    !!! note

-        `gnark` supports different curves and provides and ID to specify the curve to use.
+        `gnark` supports different curves and provides an ID to specify the curve to use.

-    Now you can define the struct storing the public key:
+    Now you can define the `struct` storing the public key:

     ```go
     package eddsa